 Depending on your state or even your city, the number of Medicare patients enrolled in a Medicare Advantage plan can vary: from about 1% in Alaska to 45% in Hawaii.
-The top six states for Medicare Advantage beneficiaries are MN (56%), HI (45%), OR (44%), FL (42%), PA (41%) and CA (40%).
+The top six states for Medicare Advantage beneficiaries in 2017, reported by the Kaiser Family Foundation are MN (56%), HI (45%), OR (44%), FL (42%), PA (41%) and CA (40%).

 Ready to reduce claim denials and boost your Medicare Advantage revenue?
 Let’s examine common billing requirements and tips that will improve the financial health of your eye care practice.